imgurbot12/httpf/README.md

 ### Quick Start

-1. Configure `config.toml` to specify your listener, protected resolution, and firewall options.
+1. Configure `httpf.toml` to specify your listener, protected resolution, and firewall options.

 ```toml